-The summary of professional development of inclusive education teachers at Muntinlupa National High School – Senior High School is shown in Table 4.
-The highest mean value of 3.70 was obtained for reflective and transformative learning, while the lowest mean value 3.52 was obtained for delivery and support.
-Generally, they perceived their inclusion-related professional development activities as highly professional as indicated in the overall mean value of 3.62.
+Table 4 shows that, the highest mean value of 3.70 was obtained for reflective and transformative learning, while the lowest mean value of 3.52 was obtained for delivery and support.
+Generally, they perceived their inclusion-related professional development activities as highly professional, as indicated in the overall mean value of 3.62.
 Though all the indicators were highly professional, more attention is needed for delivery and support.

 Data emphasizes that professional development should not end just on its scheduled day of implementation.
-Continuous support is needed by coaching, mentoring, and monitoring its implementation inside the classroom.
+Continuous support is needed through coaching, mentoring, and monitoring its implementation inside the classroom.
 If there are resources and more information needed, support may also be ensured.
 Delivery of its contents may be strengthened by inviting skillful and transformative speakers or facilitators, who will not just inspire but also challenge limiting beliefs and help their listeners see new possibilities (Eclatmax, 2025).
 As manifested in the results, the participants were exposed to these kinds of speakers as the highest mean score was obtained for their perceptions towards reflectivity and transformative ability of the professional development they experienced.

+3.2 Perceived readiness of inclusive education teachers

+3.2.1 Perceived Psychological Readiness of Inclusive Education Teachers

 Table 5.
-Perceived Psychological Readiness of Inclusive Education Teachers at Muntinlupa National High School – Senior High School
+Indicators and means of Perceived Psychological Readiness